Skynet-gaura/simple-tamagochi-game-cpp/README.md

 # simple-tamagochi-game-cpp
-A simple console-based Tamagochi game
+A simple console-based Tamagochi game written in C++ by using OOP concepts like classes, constructors, and the pointer "this->".